 If you were on this fashion trend a couple years back as an early adopter, you’re a step ahead of the game this season.
 If not, the good news is there’s still time.

-Aside from being a long-lasting player on the fashion scene, Dr. Martins help you cut back your shoe count by being the only shoe you really need this season.
+Aside from being a long-lasting player on the fashion scene, Dr. Martens help you cut back your shoe count by being the only shoe you really need this season.

 Really.
 Try to find an outfit you can’t wear with them.
-Following fashion bloggers, luxury fashion runways, and hot city street style, you’ll spot Dr. Martins with every outfit combination you can imagine.
+Following fashion bloggers, luxury fashion runways, and hot city street style, you’ll spot Dr. Martens with every outfit combination you can imagine.

 Silk dresses, floral printed skirts, preppy plaid, lingerie inspired pieces, luxury athleisure sweats – you name it.
-The ladies are paring them with their beloved Dr. Martins.
+The ladies are paring them with their beloved Dr. Martens.